transdigiware/blockchain/howto/ansible-build-network.md

 When your cluster is running in {{site.data.keyword.cloud_notm}}, you need to create **service credentials** for the {{site.data.keyword.blockchainfull_notm}} Platform service instance.
 The Ansible playbooks use the {{site.data.keyword.blockchainfull_notm}} Platform REST APIs to interact with the console.
 The REST APIs use the **API key** (api_key) and **API endpoint** (api_endpoint) to authenticate with the server and retrieve a Cloud Identity and Access Management (IAM) access token.
 The values of the `api_endpoint` and `api_key` for the console can be found in the generated **service credentials**.

-Follow instructions on [retrieving service credentials](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-retrieve-service-credentials){: external} in {{site.data.keyword.cloud_notm}} to gather these values now that will be used with the playbooks below.
+Follow instructions on [retrieving service credentials](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-retrieve-service-credentials){: external} in {{site.data.keyword.cloud_notm}} to gather these values now that are used with the playbooks later in this topic.

 ## Step two: Clone the Ansible collection